 The Associated Students of Central Washington University help develop university policies, represent students in state government, and support student clubs, sports, and other activities.
 Students have a voice on just about every university standing committee and task force.
 Students are a vital part of the life and administration of Central Washington University.

-CWU is open and accepting applications for Summer and Fall 2015!
-Don't wait, APPLY NOW!
-DoCome Visit CWU - Cat Tracks
+CWU is open and accepting applications for the 2016 academic year!
+Don't wait, APPLYCome Visit CWU - Cat Tracks

 Our Cat Tracks program offers less frequent, comprehensive one-day visits to campus.
 Often hos